AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 | 8 | 0.76 | 0.92 | 0.70 |
 | 9 | 0.69 | 0.70 | 0.76 |
 |10 | 0.91 | 0.74 | 1.10 |
-**Table 2**: This table shows the sand dimensions measured by the subteam.

 The average measured diameter of the sand grains was 0.91 mm, with a standard deviation of 0.21 mm.
+As evidenced by [Equation 1](#Equation-1), the smaller the sand grain's diameter, the lower the sand bed's fluidization velocity.

 ### Determining the Reactor's Cross-Sectional Area

 ##### Influent side

+**Table 3**: This table shows the measured dimensions of the influent side of the pipe, the calculated cross-sectional areas, and the corresponding average values.

 | Measurement | Thickness of Pipe Wall| Outer Diameter | Calculated Inner Diameter | Calculated Inner Cross-Sectional Area (mm$^2$) |
 |:-------:|:----:|:-----:|:-----:|:-----:|
 |    1    | 4.35 | 33.54 | 24.84 | 484.6 |
 |    2    | 4.39 | 33.36 | 24.58 | 474.5 |
 |    3    | 4.40 | 33.46 | 24.66 | 477.6 |
 | Average | 4.38 | 33.45 | 24.69 | 478.9 |

-**Table 3**: This table shows the measured dimensions of the influent side of the pipe, the calculated cross-sectional areas, and the corresponding average values.
+**Further significance**:

 ##### Effluent side

+**Table 4**: This table shows the measured dimensions of the effluent side of the pipe, the calculated cross-sectional areas, and the corresponding average values.

 | Measurement | Thickness of Pipe Wall | Outer Diameter | Calculated Inner Diameter | Calculated Inner Cross-Sectional Area (mm$^2$) |
 |:-------:|:----:|:-----:|:-----:|:-----:|
 |    1    | 4.26 | 33.66 | 25.14 | 496.4 |
 |    2    | 4.67 | 33.44 | 24.10 | 456.2 |
 |    3    | 4.20 | 33.41 | 25.01 | 491.3 |
 | Average | 4.38 | 33.5  | 24.75 | 481.3 |
-**Table 4**: This table shows the measured dimensions of the effluent side of the pipe, the calculated cross-sectional areas, and the corresponding average values.

 The percent difference between the calculated, inner, cross-sectional area of the pipe at either end is 0.500%.
 The overall average cross-sectional area of the pipe is 481.1 mm$^2$, with a standard deviation of 1.697 mm$^2$.
+These calculations indicate that the pipe is a suitably uniform container for the fluidized bed.

 ### Calculating the Sand Bed's Fluidization Flow